laminas/laminas-validator/docs/book/v3/validators/credit-card.md

 The above example would validate against all known credit card institutes.

-## Accepting only specific credit cards
+## Accepting Only Specific Credit Cards

 Sometimes it is necessary to accept only specific credit card institutes instead of all; e.g., when you have a webshop which accepts only Visa and American